bookingcom/shipper/docs/api-reference/plumbing/installation-target.rst

 ###################

 An *InstallationTarget* describes the concrete set of clusters where the release should be installed.
-It is created by the Schedule Controller after the concrete clusters are picked using ``clusterRequirements``.
+It is created by the Release Controller's Scheduler after the concrete clusters are picked using ``clusterRequirements``.

 The Installation Controller acts on InstallationTarget objects by getting the